Choi has 2-run single in 9th, Rays beat Tigers 5-4

 TAMPA, Fla.
+(AP) — Ji-Man Choi raised his arms into the air as he saw his game-winning hit clear the infield.

+There was good reason to celebrate after the Tampa Bay Rays kept themselves in the AL’s second wild-card spot and avoided a series loss to the woeful Detroit Tigers.

-(AP) — Ji-Man Choi’s two-run single in the bottom of the ninth completed a rally from a late three-run deficit and gave the Tampa Bay Rays a 5-4 victory over the Detroit Tigers on Sunday.
+Choi’s two-run single in the bottom of the ninth completed a rally from a late three-run deficit and gave the Rays a 5-4 victory on Sunday.

+“Pretty exciting moment,” Tampa Bay manager Kevin Cash said.
+“His teammates might have been halfway out there before the second run even came across.”

 The Rays trailed 4-1 after seven before coming back with two in the eighth and then the winning hit in the ninth.